-- a. as the main part of their employment and - b. for continuous periods of one hour or more workstation which meets the standards set down in the regulations but are not entitled to financial contributions.
+- a. as the main part of their employment and - b. for continuous periods of one hour or more

 The regulations do not apply to workers who use DSE infrequently or only for short periods of time.
 They also do not apply to workers who use DSE for a short period of time at home.